 Tufts Civic Semester

 The Tufts Civic Semester program, administered by Tisch College, allows incoming Tufts undergraduates in the School of Arts & Sciences to spend a transformative first term abroad, combining for-credit academic coursework with a part-time internship at a community organization to create a unique experiential learning opportunity and a global kickstart to the Tufts college experience.
-We currently offer programs in Urubamba, Peru, and Kunming, China, and a variety of service opportunities in areas like education, sustainability, community health, entrepreneurship, and more.
-All costs are covered by tuition funds and applicants to the program can utilize their Tufts financial aid package.
+We currently offer programs in Urubamba, Peru, and Kunming, China, and a variety of internship opportunities in areas like education, sustainability, community health, entrepreneurship, and more.
+All costs are covered by tuition and fees and applicants to the program can utilize their Tufts financial aid package.

-The Tufts Civic Semester has been designed to provide an educational experience in which coursework and service build on and complement each other.
+The Tufts Civic Semester has been designed to provide an educational experience in which coursework and internship work build on and complement each other.
 Students are supported every step of the way so that their time before, during, and after their term abroad is meaningful and rewarding.
 During the Tufts Civic Semester, you will:

 - Prepare - Participants spend the month of August taking two courses taught by Tufts faculty: a Civic Studies course which prepares them for ethical and effective engagement with diverse communities, and a class about the region where they will spend their semester.
 Additional orientation programming will further prepare students for their upcoming experience.